 Do you have little yellow mushrooms popping up in your pot plants?
 As a pot plant enthusiast, or anyone with a plant or two in your home, you may not be thinking about growing mushrooms while you arrange your plants in just the right spot.
 So, it may come as a bit of surprise when you glimpse yellow mushrooms popping up in the potting soil!

 Most people want to know where these yellow mushrooms come from, and what must be done with them once they appear.
 If you’re one of these people, this guide is just for you.
 In this guide, we answer the following questions and more:

 - How do I deal with them?

-Firstly, let me assure you, they are doing more good than harm, so you can relax while you read this blog.
-No harm will come to your plant, and provided no-ones eats them, the little yellow mushrooms will not harm your family or your pets.
+Firstly, let me assure you, they are doing more good than harm, so you can relax while you read this guide.
+No harm will come to your plant and, provided no-ones eats them, the little yellow mushrooms will not harm your family or your pets.

 - 1 What are those Yellow Mushrooms?

 - 2 Why Do I Have Yellow Mushrooms in My Houseplants, and What do They do?

 - 3 What Should I Do with the Yellow Mushrooms in My Potted Plants?

 - 4 In Conclusion

 - 5 Frequently Asked Questions